sanctum-black/blog/computer-science/elixir-for-beginners/elixir-for-beginners.md

 In both cases, the last statement will be returned:
 - In the first case, to `stdout`.
-- In the second case, to a variable we can use to assign.
+- In the second case, to a variable.

 ### 1.2 With arguments
 We can also define a named function that accepts arguments.
-If they are not included at the function call, we will get an error:
+If they are not included in the function call, we will get an error:

 ##### **Code**
 ```Elixir